hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/authors/admin/_index.md

 I am an assistant professor of computer science at Muhlenberg College in Allentown, PA.
 My research interests are in studying computer-mediated practices in everyday life, textual analytics, and integrating critical theory into the field of computer science.

 I was born and raised in Mashhad, Iran.
 My last name is pronounced /ya-KOO-bee-un/.

+While this website is currently live, I am using my [old website](http://cobweb.cs.uga.edu/~hamed/) at UGA, and will be transfering/updating material here for the fall semester at 'Berg soon.